fwojcik/smhasher3/hashes/README.latersteps.md

   under-specified (P)RNG (like `rand()`) as part of the hash.
 - `ENDIAN_INDEPENDENT` means that the hash output bytes are defined to be the same across platforms with differing integer byte-orderings.
-This usually applies to cryptographic hashes, and usually not to others.
+This usually applies to cryptographic hashes, and usually not to others, but there are definitely some non-cryptographic hashes that specify a correct output byte-ordering.
 - `FLOATING_POINT` means that the hash is defined to use floating-point operations.

 The list of `impl_flags` and their meanings (the `FLAG_IMPL_` prefix is omitted from